AshwinSundar/ashwinsundar/blog/learning-hard-things.md

 <a href="https://xkcd.com/1838/"><img alt = "The pile gets soaked with data and starts to get mushy over time, so it's technically recurrent." src = "https://imgs.xkcd.com/comics/machine_learning_2x.png"></a>

 I took a total of one computer science class in my undergraduate degree.
 It was a CS class geared towards non-CS majors.
 The class started at 10AM, which was about 2 hours before my brain started functioning effectively.
-It was also 2 hours before I wanted to be awake.

 In that class, we were [shown many things](https://www.math.ucla.edu/~akrieger/teaching/17f/pic10a/index.html).
 Variables!
 Inputs and outputs!
 Roman numerals!
 Classes!
 As a neuroscience major, I hadn't the faintest clue what the point of any of this was.
 Was programming supposed to be this esoteric, this alien?

 Computer science originated as an offshoot of mathematics.
-In my younger days, I was good at math - I received the top score on the AP tests for Calculus AB and BC in high school.
+In my younger days, I was good at math.
+"I got this!", I said.

-Yet this looked nothing like math, nothing like anything I had seen before...
+This classed looked nothing like math, nothing like anything I had seen before...

 <img title = "A veritable chrysalitic monster" alt = "A veritable chrysalitic monster" src = "/blog/assets/learn-hard-things/dali-sleep.JPG">
+<figcation style = 'text-align: center'>A vertical chronically-tired matriculate</figcaption>

 I fell asleep a lot in that class.
 Several times, I experienced some form of [sleep paralysis](https://en.wikipedia.org/wiki/Sleep_paralysis) - unable to move, unable to breathe, my subconscious listened to the lecturer drone on about objects and assignments and operators.